 A small garden design can follow in any form or become a symbol of your home, personality and your own style.
 These styles can transform into a modern garden design or a contemporary garden design, which is not necessarily defined by being modern as well.

 "Flowers are restful to look at.
 They have neither emotions nor conflicts"

 Small Garden Design Surrey - The Design Process

-After the initial consultation we produce contemporary design proposals, which includes images relating to your style, needs and investment expectation.
-Within our design fee we include a full site survey and topography survey if required, which sets out the scale and potential scope for the garden design.
-This is then plotted into AutoCAD as our outline for the design.
-We then spend some creative time sketching out ideas through inspired images and the design brief.
+Simply complete our contact from so we can understand a little more about what you are looking to achieve and to arrange your FREE one hour consultation.
+After the initial consultation we will produce design proposals, which includes images relating to your style, needs and investment expectation.
+Within our design fee we also include a full site survey and topography survey if required, which sets out the scale and potential scope for the garden design.
+This is then plotted into AutoCAD as our outline for the design and time will be spent sketching out ideas through inspired images and the design brief.

-We then plot our idea and concept into AutoCAD and when complete we then import the line drawing into PhotoShop where the design goes through a CGI process adding plants, structures, furniture and points of reference.
-This is further enhanced by adding shadow, embossing and detailing the design.
-During the process we believe in keeping you fully informed on how the design is developing and will send you a draft concept so we can ensure we are meeting your expectations, and of course iron out any issues that may be relevant.
-This makes the design process interactive and ensures we deliver a design that will thrill and excite you.
+We believe in keeping you fully informed throughout the whole process.
+We will send you a draft concept so we can ensure we are meeting your expectations, and of course iron out any issues that may be relevant.
+This makes the design process totally interactive and ensures we deliver a design that you’ll love.

-Once this is completed we then produce a 3D CGI concept image of one or two key areas of the garden allowing you to see the garden from a different prospective, this is then followed by a planting plan and subject to proceeding to the build stage, we also supply detail construction schematics.
+Once this is completed we then produce a 3D CGI concept image of one or two key areas of the garden allowing you to see the space from a different prospective.
+Finally, we create a planting plan and, subject to proceeding to the build stage, we also supply detail construction schematics.